Advertiser Disclosure

 Platinum and Gold

-Bottom Line: Top AAdvantage program elite status is the #1 factor that determines who will receive an upgrade on American Airlines.
+Bottom Line: Top AAdvantage program elite status is the No. 1 factor that determines who will receive an upgrade on American Airlines.
 Having the right credit card in your wallet can make earning one of these elite statuses easier.
 Read more in our guide to the best credit cards for airline elite status.

 AAdvantage Credit Cards: A Faster Path to Elite Status